Welcome to Ms. Jeffers’ classroom website!

 Work is assigned for a reason: to help students learn, extend that learning, and prepare for activities to come.
 If assignments and readings are not complete on time, student learning and classroom activities are negatively affected.
 We need everyone doing his/her part to ensure the class is ready to participate/discuss every day.
 If a student turns in any assignment late, he/she is forfeiting the opportunity for the same timely feedback as the rest of the class.
 Late work is always the last thing I grade.

-Daily assignments not turned in on time will be accepted for only 50% credit.
+Daily assignments not turned in on time will receive a failing grade.